‘Bachelor’ 2017 Spoilers Could Be Wrong: Will Nick Viall Leave Alone?

-It’s getting down to the end of the journey for Season 21 of The Bachelor and fans are wondering if Nick Viall will finally get engaged or once again have a broken heart.
+It’s getting down to the end of the journey for season 21 of The Bachelor and fans are wondering if Nick Viall will finally get engaged or once again have a broken heart.
 Viall has struggled with his relationships somewhat this season and it leaves speculation open to the possibility that perhaps Nick will not find the love of his life during this journey.

-Reality Steve provides spoilers for fans every season, and Nick’s is no different.
+Reality Steve provides spoilers for fans every season and Nick’s is no different.
 While Steve is rarely not right on details throughout the season, there have been a few times he has gotten the final rose winner wrong.
 Could Nick’s season be one of those times?

 During last Monday night’s episode, fans saw Nick’s first Bachelor heartbreak, Andi Dorfman, make a surprise visit to Viall’s hotel room prior to his rose ceremony.
 US Weekly reported on the meeting between Andi and Nick and shared that Dorfman was not there to give Viall too much grief or win him back.
 Andi was there to clear the air on a few issues and give Nick some advice about his Bachelor journey.